insitro/redun/README.md

 *yet another redundant workflow engine*

 **redun** aims to be a more expressive and efficient workflow framework, built on top of the popular Python programming language.
-It takes the somewhat contrarian view that writing dataflows directly is unnecessarily restrictive, and by doing so we lose abstractions we have come to rely on in most modern high-level languages (control flow, compositiblity, recursion, high order functions, etc). redun's key insight is that workflows can be expressed as [lazy expressions](#whats-the-trick), that are then evaluated by a scheduler which performs automatic parallelization, caching, and data provenance logging.
+It takes the somewhat contrarian view that writing dataflows directly is unnecessarily restrictive, and by doing so we lose abstractions we have come to rely on in most modern high-level languages (control flow, composability, recursion, high order functions, etc). redun's key insight is that workflows can be expressed as [lazy expressions](#whats-the-trick), which are then evaluated by a scheduler that performs automatic parallelization, caching, and data provenance logging.

 redun's key features are:

 - Workflows are defined by lazy expressions that when evaluated emit dynamic directed acyclic graphs (DAGs), enabling complex data flows.
 - Incremental computation that is reactive to both data changes as well as code changes.
 - Workflow tasks can be executed on a variety of compute backend (threads, processes, AWS batch jobs, Spark jobs, etc).
-- Data changes are detected for in memory values as well as external data sources such as files and object stores using file hashing.
+- Data changes are detected for in-memory values as well as external data sources such as files and object stores using file hashing.
-- Code changes are detected by hashing individual Python functions and comparing against historical call graph recordings.
+- Code changes are detected by hashing individual Python functions and comparing them against historical call graph recordings.
 - Past intermediate results are cached centrally and reused across workflows.
 - Past call graphs can be used as a data lineage record and can be queried for debugging and auditing.

 See the [original blog post](https://insitro.medium.com/when-data-science-goes-with-the-flow-insitro-introduces-redun-8b06b707a14b), [documentation](https://insitro.github.io/redun/design.html), [tutorial](examples/README.md), and [influences](https://insitro.github.io/redun/design.html#influences) for more.

-*About the name:* The name "redun" is self deprecating (there are [A LOT](https://github.com/pditommaso/awesome-pipeline) of workflow engines), but it is also a reference to its original inspiration, the [redo](https://apenwarr.ca/log/20101214) build system.
+*About the name:* The name "redun" is self-deprecating (there are [A LOT](https://github.com/pditommaso/awesome-pipeline) of workflow engines), but it is also a reference to its original inspiration, the [redo](https://apenwarr.ca/log/20101214) build system.

 ## Install